 Welcome to Robinson Memorial Presbyterian Church’s website, our presence in cyberspace.
 Feel free to poke around, see what we’re about and make yourself at home.
 We hope that as you peruse the website, you will feel encouraged to attend a service at Robinson in the near future.
-If you do so, we can almost guarantee that you will find a welcoming, friendly, engaging group of people, trying to serve God as best we can.
-Our Sunday services are as non-threatening as can be.
+If you do so, you will find a welcoming, friendly, engaging group of people, trying to serve God as best we can.
 We would like nothing more than to meet you at one of our services to learn more about your walk with God, and how the community at Robinson Church can help us both know and serve God in the world around us.

 We provide a relaxed venue where the public can enjoy an evening of exceptional talent.
 The focus for the next twelve months is on local artists.
 Our music venue has been hailed by every single performer that has played here as having terrific acoustics!
 We’ve made investments in sound and light systems to ensure everyone that attends our concerts hears and sees the performances clearly.
 Please join us for an evening of entertainment by local and nationally-known entertainers.
 We are accessible to all.